Equations in Burnside groups: JSJ decompositions

 Let $G$ be a (finitely generated) group.
-Its JSJ decomposition is a graph of groups decomposition which (when it exists) encodes all the possible splittings of $G$ over a given class of subgroups.
+Given a class $\mathcal A$ of subgroups of $G$, the JSJ decomposition of $G$ relative to $\mathcal A$ is a graph of groups decomposition which (when it exists) encodes all the possible splittings of $G$ over subgroups in $\mathcal A$.
 For our purpose we need to understand the abelian splittings of $G$, provided $G$ is CSA (see \autoref{def: csa}).
 In this setting, the existence of a JSJ decomposition is often stated in the literature under the assumption that $G$ is one-ended (which is equivalent to asking that $G$ is freely indecomposable, when $G$ is torsion-free), see for instance \cite[Theorem~9.5 and 9.14]{Guirardel:2017te}.
 However in this article we will consider CSA groups which are freely indecomposable, but not necessarily torsion-free (and thus maybe not one-ended).
 It turns out that the JSJ decomposition does exist in this case as well.
 In this section we briefly recall the main arguments of its construction.
 We use the language of Guirardel and Levitt \cite{Guirardel:2017te}.